risingwavelabs/risingwave-docs-legacy/docs/guides/create-sink-kafka.md

 ### Protobuf specific parameters

-When creating an append-only Protobuf sink, the following options can be used following `FORMAT PLAIN ENCODE PROTOBUF`.
+When creating an append-only Protobuf sink, the following options can be used following `FORMAT PLAIN ENCODE PROTOBUF` or `FORMAT UPSERT ENCODE PROTOBUF`.

 |Field|Notes|
 |-----|-----|